 For more information on how to access funding for services, click here.

-To receive speech therapy for your child, you must first complete our availability survey - click here.
+To request speech therapy for your child, start by completing this program interest survey - click here.

 For more information, please contact us.